 Our organization is volunteer based, and all the Canadian staff serve as volunteers just as the Sierra Leoneans in our youth programs do.
 The youth in Sierra Leone are trained in facilitation and leadership skills, and they lead our projects and programs.

-The founder of TPFSL and a passionate educator, Christina has a BA from Simon Fraser University with joint majors in World Literature and Teaching English as a second language.
-She first traveled to Sierra Leone in 2008 with her high school Surrey Christian, and instantly felt a passion to work alongside youth to create real, sustainable change.
-She has been to Sierra Leone every year since then, and now lives there full time volunteering with TPFSL and working as a teacher.
+The founder of TPFSL and a passionate educator, Christina has a Master's Degree in Higher Education Administration and Leadership from Royal Roads University, and a BA from Simon Fraser University with joint majors in World Literature and Teaching English as a second language.
+She first traveled to Sierra Leone in 2008 with her former high school Surrey Christian, and instantly felt a passion to work alongside youth to create real, sustainable change.
+She has been to Sierra Leone every year since then, and lived there full time volunteering with TPFSL and working as a teacher for several years.
 Christina is honoured to have such an amazing team working alongside her, and she is thrilled to have learned so much about community, development, and sustainability through her work – she hopes TPFSL will continue to grow and impact lives.

 Hali has a BA from Simon Fraser University with a major in International Studies and Sociology and a minor in Gerontology.
 Her education has taught her the importance of taking a grassroots approach to development for creating sustainable change.
 She decided to get involved with TPFSL after she visited Sierra Leone and meet the TPFSL students.
 She believes the organization embodies the development practices that have proven to be most effective such as community development and education.
 Hali enjoys travelling, dancing and learning.